Safeguarding Children from Sexual Exploitation

-Sexual exploitation has links with other forms of crime, for example, domestic violence and abuse, online and offline grooming, the distribution of abusive images of children, criminal exploitation and child trafficking.
+Sexual exploitation has links with other forms of crime, for example, domestic abuse, online and offline grooming, the distribution of abusive images of children, criminal exploitation and child trafficking.
 The perpetrators of sexual exploitation are often well organised and use sophisticated tactics.
 They may target areas where children and young people gather, use parties to create networks for abuse or use technology to organise both online and offline abuse.

 Children and young people can be moved from one place to another to be sexually exploited.
 They can also be sexually exploited by people with whom they feel they have a relationship, e.g. a boyfriend / girlfriend.
 In these circumstances there may be an overlap with other forms of abuse, and practitioners should decide on the best way to work with the child to keep them safe.